TrinhHuuGiang/debug-journal/How_to_do/Linux_VM_virtualbox.md

         ```
         - After reboot, connect your usb device
         - Then go to Settings for `Virtual machine` want install usb, choose type of usb driver exist, Save then Run
+            - In virtual machine, run `lsusb` then usb device will appear

 ### 4. tab `Shared folder`
 #### VM is a linux